top of page

 Step-by-Step Process

-Assessment Session (2 hours)
+Assessment Session (4 hours)

 If proceeding, Heather will conduct a detailed two-hour assessment using standardised tools, structured activities, and discussions to explore cognitive skills, processing abilities, memory, attention, and academic performance.
+Heather will discuss with you if this should be completed over 1 or 2 sessions.

 Questionnaires for Report